sudo-sanoo/my-leetcode-journey/README.md

 - `474`.
 Ones and Zeroes ❓
 - `1381`.
 Design a Stack With Increment Operation (100th problem)
 - `2654`.
 Minimum Number of Operations to Make All Array Elements Equal to 1
+- `3228`.
+Maximum Number of Operations to Move Ones to the End ❓

 ### Hard (3 Solved)
 - `3321` Find X-Sum of All K-Long Subarrays II ❓